PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This (v0.2.2) is a submission following the previous version (v0.2.1) less than two weeks to solve remaining issues that restrict cross-platform portability.
+This (v0.2.2) is a submission following the previous version (v0.2.1) quickly (less than two weeks) to solve remaining issues that restrict cross-platform portability.

-I assume this version will now pass tests on your macOS build machine.
-Version 0.2.1 of the package did not pass tests, the cause being that glib is not available on the CRAN macOS build machine.
+I assume this version may now pass tests on your macOS build machine.
+The previous version (v0.2.1) did not pass tests, because glib2.0 is not available on the CRAN macOS build machine.
 I realized that the glib dependency can be circumvented on unlix-like systems.

 Initially, package tests for v0.2.1 failed on the CRAN Linux build machine, because the bison parser was not found.
 After a few days, the package did pass tests, so my interpretation is that you might have installed bison.